28 Curve Sketching

 Produce a graph of the function \(f(x) = x^4 -13x^3 + 56x^2-92x + 48\).

-We identify this as a fourth-degree polynomial with postive leading coefficient.
+We identify this as a fourth-degree polynomial with positive leading coefficient.
 Hence it will eventually look \(U\)-shaped.
 If we graph over a too-wide interval, that is all we will see.
 Rather, we do some work to produce a graph that shows the zeros, peaks, and valleys of \(f(x)\).
 To do so, we need to know the extent of the zeros.
 We can try some theory, but instead we just guess and if that fails, will work harder:

 f(x) = x^4 - 13x^3 + 56x^2 -92x + 48